pkdevboxy/features/README.md

 ## Introduction

 This repository is where features for the [Gradle build system](https://github.com/gradle/gradle) are proposed and refined through a combination of _feature specification_ documents and _working code_.
-For an early example of this approach, see the contents of the [compile-avoidance](compile-avoidance) directory, and in particular the [Usage](compile-avoidance#Usage) section of its README.
+For an early example of this approach, see the contents of the [jvm/compile-avoidance](jvm/compile-avoidance) directory, and in particular the [Usage](compile-avoidance#Usage) section of its README.

 ## Related resources